segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

 During setup, you have the option of setting up materialized key views in one of two ways:

-1. You can choose to materialize views on your own by selecting
+1. You can choose to materialize views on your own by using `profiles raw tables`.
-2. You can choose to use Segment's open source dbt models by selecting .

 You may want to materialize your own tables if, for example, you want to transform additional data or join Segment profile data with external data before materialization.

+2. You can choose to use Segment's open source dbt models by using `profiles materialized` tables.

 > success ""
 > You can alternatively use [tables that Segment materializes](/docs/unify/profiles-sync/tables/#tables-segment-materializes) and syncs to your data warehouse.